Package 'GSVA'

 Details

-In addition to the common parameter slots inherited from [GsvaMethodParam], this class has slots for the six method-specific parameters of the GSVA method described below.
+In addition to the common parameter slots inherited from [GsvaMethodParam], this class has slots for a number of method-specific parameters of the GSVA method described below.

 In addition to a number of parameters shared with all methods implemented by package GSVA, GSVA takes six method-specific parameters.
 All of these parameters are described in detail below.